DirectoryTree/LdapRecord-Docs/laravel/v3/testing.md

 ```

 Now we can update our test by creating an Organizational Unit and then creating a user
-inside of that OU and assert that we only see the proper user:
+inside that OU and assert that we only see the proper user:

 ```php
 public function test_index_works()